Chart Color Schemes

 Health performance in Kingaroy Surrounds - North is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Kingaroy Surrounds - North faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low at approximately 46% of the total population (around 4,653 people), compared to the national average of 55.3%.
+The private health cover rate is notably low at approximately 46%, covering around 4,653 people, compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis and mental health issues, impacting 10.7% and 8.6% of residents respectively.
-Around 59.8% of residents report no medical ailments, similar to the 59.4% figure for the rest of Queensland.
-The area has a higher proportion of seniors aged 65 and over at 27.1% (around 2,715 people).
-Health outcomes among seniors in this region are better than those of the general population.
+Arthritis and mental health issues are the most prevalent medical conditions in the area, impacting 10.7% and 8.6% of residents respectively.
+Conversely, 59.8% of residents report having no medical ailments, slightly higher than the 59.4% reported across the rest of Queensland.
+The area has a relatively high proportion of seniors, with 27.1%, or approximately 2,715 people, aged 65 and over.
+Despite this, health outcomes among seniors in the area are generally positive, performing better than the overall population on health metrics.

 Frequently Asked Questions - Health